Section III - A Spiritual Being Living in the World of Matter

 Our bodymind provides our spirit and soul access to seven incredible dimensions.
 Within our bodymind, all seven dimensions operate simultaneously and interface with each other in real time.
 That means, all our body’s organ systems and all seven dimensions have very simple operating systems.
 Each dimension gives our spirit and soul profound wonders to experience:

-- Physical: The physical body gives our spirit access to all manner of adventures and movement: all the different sports, dancing, hiking, swimming, making love, eating sensuous foods and enjoying the world through the senses.
+- Physical: The physical body gives our spirit access to all manner of adventures and movement: all the different sports, dancing, hiking, swimming, making love, eating sensuous foods and enjoying this blue-green paradise world through all our senses.

 - Mental: The third dimension gives our spirit access to all the physical sciences, philosophies, religions, mythologies, cultural mores and all the ways we communicate with others.
 The mental realm operates through our brain and nervous system.
 Until quantum physics, all our sciences were restricted to only considering the physical and mental realms, as if the other dimensions didn’t count.
 Scientists are awakening to the wonders of a multi-dimensional universe.